Skip to main content

 Why Are Flu Shots Necessary?

-Susanne says the ideal time to get your flu shot is September through October.
-This timing allows the vaccine to provide the strongest protection during the length of flu season as it takes two weeks for the antibodies to develop in your body.
+Susanne recommends scheduling it in September through October.
+This timing ensures the strongest protection throughout flu season, since it takes about two weeks for antibodies to develop in your body.

 How Do I Know it’s the Flu?